yiziz/docs/docs/guide/front-end/dynamic-imports/index.md

 The import rewriter takes the ES module import paths and converts them into AEM friendly paths automatically.

-## Rollup plugin
+## Vite Plugin

-AEM Vite provides a rollup plugin that will rewrite dynamic import paths to your `/etc.clientlibs` proxy path.
+AEM Vite provides a plugin that will rewrite dynamic import paths to your `/etc.clientlibs` proxy path.

 ```bash
 npm install --save-dev @aem-vite/import-rewriter